Tolkien's prose style: Characterisation by style

 From the 1990s onwards, novelists and scholars began to adopt a more favourable view of Tolkien's place in literature.
 The 2014 A Companion to J. R. R. Tolkien in particular marked Tolkien's acceptance in the literary canon, with essays by major Tolkien scholars on style and many other aspects of his writing.
+Kullmann and Siepmann observe that characters such as Sam Gamgee and Gollum are marked out by their non-standard speech.
+Walker comments that Tolkien uses language to expand his readers' imaginations: